Skip to main content

 You must provide a way for your users to return to your service and cancel their recurring payments.

-To cancel an agreement, use this endpoint:
+To cancel an agreement through the API, use this endpoint:

 POST /v1/agreements/{AGREEMENT_ID}/cancel